0xReki/0xreki.github.io/_posts/2020/2020-06-15-a-look-at-mahjongsoul.md

   - lt

 long: true

+excerpt: |
+  MahjongSoul is still around and it's big.
+  Just like everyone else, I jumped on the hype.
+  At first, it looked nice.
+  Then, I started to dislike it.
+  With each little thing, I liked it less.
+  Now, I don't like it at all.
 ---
+*This post was originally published in 2019 and was refreshed and updated with current information.*

 MahjongSoul is still around and it's big.
 Just like everyone else, I jumped on the hype.
 At first, it looked nice.